aurVasconcelos/aurVasconcelos/README.md

-## Hi!
-I'm Aurora Vasconcelos
+<h1 align="center">Hi!
+I'm Aurora Vasconcelos</h1>

-I'm a full stack web developer.
-During the past three years I have been discovering the world of code and during this journey I have been learning web, gamming and mobile apps development, web desing and deep learning!
-My passion is code and I'm always ready to new challenges.
+<p align="justify">I'm a full stack web developer.
+During the past three years I have been discovering the world of code and during this journey I have been learning web, gamming and
+mobile apps development, web design and deep learning!
+My passion is code and I'm always ready to new challenges.</p>

-## :crescent_moon: About me
+## 🌙 About me

-:earth_africa: I'm living in Portugal
+🌍 I'm living in Portugal

-:nerd_face: I'm finishing my Communication and Multimedia degree
+📚 I'm finishing my Communication and Multimedia degree

-:computer: I'm currently working with front-end development

-:ballet_shoes: I'm a ballet dancer
+💻 Currently working with Flutter and PHP

+🌱 Slowly learning neural network

+🩰 My secret passion is dance, I have been dancing classical ballet from the last 17 years

+🛥️ Fun fact: I have a driving license for boats, it is actually called <i>Yachtman's license</i> (I also have a driving license but that's not that interesting)

+##